wan-sdr/oran_tutorial/Install UHD from Source.md

 **6. Device specific configuration**

-For USB devices, run these commands:
+For USB devices, run these commands **with the USRP disconnected**:

 ```shell
 #  add UHD-specific rules to the system's udev rules